ynlamy/check_snmp_cpu/README.txt

 Print version and license information

 This plugin uses the 'snmpwalk' command included with the NET-SNMP package.
 This plugin support performance data output.
+If the warning level and critical levels are both set to 0, then the script returns OK state.

 This nagios plugins comes with ABSOLUTELY NO WARRANTY.